 This explanation is only likely for some disappearance cases because many highly experienced, skilled pilots have disappeared in the Bermuda Triangle.

 However, pilot error is the most plausible explanation for the disappearances over the Bermuda Triangle.

-How Many Planes Have Gone Missing Over the Bermuda Triangle?
+Not That Many Planes Have Gone Missing Over the Bermuda Triangle

 Around 20 planes have gone missing over the Bermuda Triangle across 14 known incidents between 1945 and 2017.

 The wreckage of only a few of these planes has been found so far.

 Pilots Will Regularly Fly Over the Bermuda Triangle